Q. Is abortion legal in Queensland?

 Q. How easy is it to get an abortion in Queensland?

-A. Ease of access to abortion in Queensland depends on many things, including the gestation of a pregnancy, the pregnant woman's location, and how well resourced financially she is.
+A. Ease of access to abortion in Queensland depends on many things, including the gestation of a pregnancy, the pregnant persons location, and how well resourced financially they are.

-Queensland Health estimates that only 1% of all pregnancy terminations performed in Queensland are provided in public health facilities .
-The rest are provided through private clinics and day surgeries, and a small number of GPs.
+If you live in an area in which your hospital does not currently provide or have a pathway in place, you will have to go private.
 These services are high quality and offered by experienced clinicians, but also have out-of-pocket costs attached which can make access difficult for some women.
-These costs can be anywhere from $250 to $4000 depending on a woman's gestation and location.
-You can find out more on our abortion costs page.
+These costs can be anywhere from $250 to $4000 depending on the pregnant persons' gestation and location.

 Although medical abortion is now available through some GPs, there is no public list of certified prescribers so finding a general practice that offers medical abortion can be difficult.